maros/Zway-Astronomy/README.md

 Geo coordinates for the used position

+## createAzimuthDevice

+If set to true, will create a device showing the current azimuth of the sun.

 # Virtual Devices

 This module creates a virtual device that displays the angle of the sun